runtipi/runtipi-appstore/apps/mqttx/metadata/description.md

         Broker SSL Port: 8883
         ```

-    - To run MQTT Broker locally, [EMQX](https://www.emqx.com/en/products/emqx) is recommended: An Open-Source, Cloud-Native, Distributed MQTT Broker for IoT.
+    - To run MQTT Broker locally, use the [Eclipse Mosquitto](https://github.com/runtipi/runtipi-appstore/blob/master/apps/eclipse-mosquitto/) Tipi app.
+Follow the steps mentioned in its [description](https://github.com/runtipi/runtipi-appstore/blob/master/apps/eclipse-mosquitto/metadata/description.md) to turn on Websockets so that the MQTTX web client can connect to it.

 2. Connection configuration.
 Click the `+` button in the left menu bar and fill in the corresponding required fields in the form.